wix-incubator/remx/website/docs/registerLoggerForDebug.md

 ---

 ### `remx.registerLoggerForDebug(loggerFunc)`
-Takes a logger and call it on the following actions:
+Takes a logger and calls it on the following actions:

 ```javascript